rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 * **Reload:** A crossbow can make one attack before it must be reloaded as an action or bonus action.
 * **Two-handed:** A crossbow requires two hands to use.

+{% hint style="info" %}
+#### Hand Crossbow

+Hand crossbows are miniature and handheld crossbows.
+Hand crossbows have the following properties:

+* **Ammunition:** You can use a hand crossbow to make an attack only if you have bolts to fire from the hand crossbow.
+Each time you attack with the hand crossbow, you expend one bolt.
+Up to half of your expended bolts can be recovered after an encounter ends.
+* **Ranged:** A hand crossbow can be used to make a ranged attack against a creature within 30 feet \(120 with threat\), inflicting 🩸 damage on a hit.
+* **Reload:** A hand crossbow can make one attack before it must be reloaded as an action or bonus action.
+* **Secondary:** A hand crossbow can be used as a secondary weapon.
+{% endhint %}

 ### Dagger

 Daggers, including hatchets, kamas, and sickles, are small and easily concealable blades that can either be thrown or wielded in close-quarters combat.
 Daggers have the following properties: